 ID Learning Outcome K1 Develop detailed and systematic skills, knowledge and understanding of a range of scientific and engineering principles, tools and processes used in solving engineering design and technological problems.
-K2 Employ a range of tools and techniques, including digital approaches, to model, simulate and analyse complex products and assemblies to achieve optimum solutions. К3 Select suitable planning, implementation, and presentation techniques in carrying out major individual project.
-K4 Examine business contexts with respect to strengths and weaknesses, opportunities and threats in order to develop methods to counteract or exploit such aspects in developing sustainable production design and manufacturing solutions.
-K5 Comprehend the importance of linking academic knowledge and skills with industry, research and development.
+K2 Synthesise scientific knowledge and skills in formulating and analysing engineering design concepts and techniques whilst considering client, financial, environmental, quality, statutory and safety objectives. К3 Execute knowledge through demonstrating effective planning, implementation, and presentation techniques in carrying out a major individual project.
+K4 Demonstrate comprehension of the importance of linking academic knowledge and skills with industry, research and development.